Cameron Diaz Latest Star

 And it’s not just their food that celebrities like to infuse with the tastes of the best olive oil and the Mediterranean Diet.
 Many of the stars of stage and screen swear by extra virgin olive oil as an essential component in their skin or haircare regime.

-Extra Virgin Olive Oil and Celebrity Skincare
+Why Is Extra Virgin Olive Oil Good For Skincare?

 A report this year from Fox5 reported that Beyoncé, Gwyneth Paltrow, Jennifer Lopez and Sofia Loren well all united by the love for the kitchen cabinet staple extra virgin olive oil as their go-to beauty product.